nathdwek/vhdltree/README.md

     e4içàéè_éè_1 : test/lib/deep/e4.vhd
 ```

-Yes, the name used in the test are minimal and ugly at the same time to push the regex a minimum.
+*Yes, the names used in the test are minimal because I am lazy and ugly to push the regex a minimum.*

 Real project, 156 total instantiated entities (approx. 10 levels deep), 1.6GB project root with 45000 files and directories approx 15 levels deep:
 ```